 RIA and retirement planning firms looking to get a competitive edge should look towards those industry leaders who consistently keep their companies out in front – regardless of external factors.
-One habit of the most highly effective firms is always setting goals for the future and establishing a strategic plan that outlines and prioritizes the action plans required to achieve them.
+One habit of the most highly effective firms, contributing to their wealth advisory firm growth, is consistently setting future goals and establishing strategic plans in wealth management.
+These plans outline and prioritize the necessary actions to achieve their objectives.
 According to a recent industry benchmark study – three out of four RIA firms that are ranked in the top 20% by performance boast a strategic plan, compared to just 54% of all other firms.1 Correlation is not causation, but the numbers indicate that a mediocre firm with a solid plan is as rare as a top-performing firm living on its wits alone.

 Logically speaking, strategic planning should be second nature to wealth advisory firms.
 Advisors talk with clients every day and develop plans for protecting and optimizing their financial well-being.
 Most wealth advisory leaders are similarly motivated to grow their own businesses and create great workplaces with plenty of career opportunity for their colleagues.
 The solution for any firm that seeks to build an enduring business that can support the needs of its clients and colleagues today and in the future is obvious: Define your end game, put it on paper and commit to getting it done.

-But this is easier said than done.
-Some wealth and retirement planning firms are too focused on the day-to-day of business operations and solving their clients’ problems to put aside time for their own planning.
+However, effective business planning in wealth management is easier said than done.
+Some wealth and retirement planning firms find themselves too absorbed in daily operations and client problem-solving to set aside time for their own strategic planning.
 In other words, they are too busy IN the business to focus ON the business.
 For others, strategic planning may not even seem like a necessary exercise.
 It’s easy for an “if it ain’t broke, don’t fix it” mentality to take hold as the good times roll.
 After all, the best time to repair your roof is when the sun is shining.
 Firms need to be prepared to weather the next storm whenever it comes.

 But committing long and short-term goals to paper is just the first step in creating an enduring strategy.
 A strategic planning discipline creates a shared vision for the operational, financial, and talent aspirations of your firm.
 The most successful strategic plans harness the power of a proven framework that challenges conventional processes and forces critical thinking to answer hard questions, such as: